 You are here > Home > Things to do > Walking > Themed trails > The 1588 Armada trail

-The 1588 Armada Trail has been created in collaboration with David Baldwin and Ventnor Town Council to mark the on-shore route of the Spanish Armadas attempted invasion of the Isle of Wight in 1588.
+The 1588 Armada Trail has been created in collaboration with David Baldwin and Ventnor Town Council to mark the coastal route facing the Spanish Armada's putative invasion of the Isle of Wight in 1588.

 The 4.2 mile route follows the coastal path along the southeastern tip of our island from St Lawrence towards Ventnor and Bonchurch.
 The trail features heritage boards giving further information at strategic locations.

-The heritage boards display bespoke literature and interactive links which deliver a plethora of detail regarding locations along the Coastal and Downs Trails.
-These accounts come from charts and playwrights, and tell the stories of ships, spies, marine archaeology and local heroes.
+The heritage boards display bespoke literature and interactive links which deliver a plethora of detail regarding locations along the Coastal and Downs trails.
+The evidence displayed comes from charts, chroniclers aboard vessels, unreferenced Spanish accounts and playwrights, revealing the stories of ships, spies, marine archaeology and local heroes.

-The Spanish originally intended to determine whether they could put land ashore or shelter within havens around the Isle of Wight, but thanks to a covert operation, they were spied leaving Lisbon on 25 May.
-Word reached Queen Elizabeth I by 5 July, that the Spanish were on their way and the English fleet was mobilised around our island to stop the invasion.
+The Spanish originally intended to determine whether they could put ashore or shelter within havens around the Isle of Wight, but were frustrated by Gilbert Lee’s news reaching Queen Elizabeth that the Spanish were on their way and the English fleet and shore militia were mobilised around our island to stop any invasion.

-After taking an introductory class on the Spanish Armada at the City of London School in 1970, David Baldwin, began researching how the Isle of Wight played a part in defending Britain.
-He discovered that previous historians had misinterpreted a letter by George Carey, Captain & Governor of the Isle of Wight, and worked with Ventnor Town Council to plot the route of this previously understudied battle.
+After taking an introductory class on the Spanish Armada at the City of London School in 1970, David Baldwin, began researching how the Isle of Wight played a part in defending England.
+He discovered that previous historians had misinterpreted a letter by George Carey, Captain & Governor of the Isle of Wight, and thus worked with Ventnor Town Council to plot the actual route of this previously understudied Battle of international importance.

 Copyright © 2025 Visit Isle of Wight Ltd. All Rights Reserved